sauln/ICRI/docs/about/index.md

 ### Vehicle
 Basic concept of the vehicle.
 Tracks visited customers, current time, current capacity.

-Vehicle has been broken out into two classes.
-The base class handles the adding of customers to the list.
+Vehicle inherits a custom ListBase class.
 This allows the main vehicle class to act just like a python list.
-The main class sits on top of this list/container construct and adds functions that help us check whether we can add to the list, and to find feasible customers.

-The ListBase class should be reworked in a more idiomatic python way.
-Look at how the Matrices singleton object was built.  could we do something like that?
+Vehicle then adds functions that help us check whether we can add to the list, and to find feasible customers.

 #### Attributes
 * customers - list of Customer objects that have been serviced by this vehicle